 That’s right.
-Video Verification lets operators catch burglars in the act, and deploy police officers to the site while the crime is in progress.
+Video Verification lets operators catch burglars in the act and deploy police officers to the site while the crime is in progress.

 A promising prospect, given the impact, both financial and emotional, a burglary can have on business.

-How Video Verification Works
+How Video Verification works

 Video verification makes security systems more efficient and effective, but it’s still relatively unknown to many business owners.

-Central monitoring station operators are then able to see the footage right away and determine whether the trigger is a false alarm or worthy of a police dispatch.
+Central monitoring station operators can then see the footage right away and determine whether the trigger is a false alarm or worthy of a police dispatch.
 Conventional alarm systems might detect the tripping of an alarm sensor, but they can’t confirm the cause.

 Our monitoring center checks video alarms.
 Once verified, we will contact the authorities to report a crime in progress.
 This blend of tech and expertise brings better protection for your business.
 Businesses paying for monitored alarm systems want the fastest police response available.